kvaps/bridget/README.md

 ![](images/scheme.svg)

-bridget automatically retrieves IP-addresses from your pod-network, and configures cni for use it.
-Collision check is carried out each new run by arping tool.
+bridget automatically retrieves node cidr from your pod-network, and configures cni for use it.

 ## Parameters